carpentries/pegboard/.github/SUPPORT.md

-# Getting help with up2code
+# Getting help with pegboard

-Thanks for using up2code!
+Thanks for using pegboard!
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make a reprex